The equivalence of isocapacitary notions of mass: The isoperimetric mass is the biggest

 Let $p \in (1,3)$.
 A Riemannian manifold $(M,g)$ is called \textit{strongly $p$-nonparabolic} if there exists a proper \textit{weak $p$-inverse mean curvature flow} ($p$-IMCF for short) with compact initial condition $\Omega$, which is a solution $w_p:M\smallsetminus \Omega \to \R$ to the following problem

 in the sense that $u_p \coloneqq \ee^{-w_p/(p-1)}$ is the $p$-capacitary potential of the condenser $(\Omega, M)$.
-Spaces with positive isoperimetric constant are examples of strongly $p$-nonparabolic manifold, as shown in \cite{benatti_growth_2025}.
-Hence, \cref{prop:secondinequality} applies in the setting of \cref{thm:maintheorem}.
-Moreover, by maximum principle, a large class of subsets $\Omega$ admits a solution to \cref{eq:pIMCF}.
+Spaces with a positive isoperimetric constant are examples of strongly $p$-nonparabolic manifolds, as shown for example in \cite[Theorem 3.3]{benatti_proper_2025}.
+Hence, \cref{prop:secondinequality} applies to the setting of \cref{thm:maintheorem}.
+Moreover, by the maximum principle, a large class of subsets $\Omega$ admits a solution to \cref{eq:pIMCF}.

 \begin{definition} We say that a compact $\Omega\Subset M$ is a \textit{coexterior domain} if $M\smallsetminus \Omega$ is a domain whose boundary is a closed $\CS^{1,1}$-hypersurface and each connected component of $\partial M$ is either contained in or disjoint from $\Omega$. \end{definition}